Fibromyalgia: Comorbidity

+Fibromyalgia as a stand-alone diagnosis is uncommon, as most fibromyalgia patients often have other chronic overlapping pain problems, mental disorders or physical conditions.

+Comorbidities can give higher levels of pain and other symptoms.

-Fibromyalgia as a stand-alone diagnosis is uncommon, as most fibromyalgia patients often have other chronic overlapping pain problems or mental disorders.
-Fibromyalgia is associated with mental health issues like anxiety, posttraumatic stress disorder, bipolar disorder, alexithymia, and depression.
-Patients with fibromyalgia are five times more likely to have major depression than the general population.
+Fibromyalgia is associated with mental health issues including Anxiety, Post-traumatic stress disorder – Approximately one third of patients presenting with an FM diagnosis also meet criteria for posttraumatic stress disorder (PTSD), Bipolar disorder, Alexithymia, and Depression – Patients with fibromyalgia are five times more likely to have major depression than the general population.

-Fibromyalgia and numerous chronic pain conditions frequently coexist.
-These include chronic tension headaches, myofascial pain syndrome, and temporomandibular disorders.
-Multiple sclerosis, post-polio syndrome, neuropathic pain, and Parkinson's disease are four neurological disorders that have been linked to pain or fibromyalgia.
-Fibromyalgia largely overlaps with chronic fatigue syndrome and may share the same pathogenetic mechanisms.
+Experiencing pain and limited energy from having fibromyalgia leads to less activity, leading to social isolation and increased stress levels, which tends to cause anxiety and depression.
+Separation of symptoms due to depression or FM can be difficult.

+Numerous chronic pain conditions are often comorbid with fibromyalgia.
+These include Chronic tension headaches, Myofascial pain syndrome, and Temporomandibular disorders.

+Neurological disorders that have been linked to pain or fibromyalgia include, Multiple sclerosis, Post-polio syndrome, Neuropathic pain, Parkinson's disease.

+Fibromyalgia largely overlaps with several syndromes that may share the same pathogenetic mechanisms.
+These include myalgic encephalomyelitis/chronic fatigue syndrome and irritable bowel syndrome.

-Comorbid fibromyalgia has been reported to occur in 20–30% of individuals with rheumatic diseases.
+Comorbid fibromyalgia has been reported to occur in 20–30% of individuals with rheumatic diseases, including rheumatoid arthritis (RA).
 It has been reported in people with noninflammatory musculoskeletal diseases.

 The prevalence of fibromyalgia in gastrointestinal disease has been described mostly for celiac disease and irritable bowel syndrome (IBS).
 IBS and fibromyalgia share similar pathogenic mechanisms, involving immune system mast cells, inflammatory biomarkers, hormones, and neurotransmitters such as serotonin.
 Changes in the gut biome alter serotonin levels, leading to autonomic nervous system hyperstimulation.

-Fibromyalgia has also been linked with obesity.
-Other conditions that are associated with fibromyalgia include connective tissue disorders, cardiovascular autonomic abnormalities, and an overactive bladder.
+Other conditions that are associated with fibromyalgia include obesity, connective tissue disorders, cardiovascular autonomic abnormalities, obstructive sleep apnea-hypopnea syndrome, restless leg syndrome and an overactive bladder.

-Risk factors
+Causal and risk factors

 The cause of fibromyalgia is unknown.
 However, several risk factors, genetic and environmental, have been identified.

+Fibromyalgia may have a variety of causal factors, including disease, trauma, psychological and social emotional factors.
+Thus more than one pathophysiological state may cause fibromyalgia.